CMC-QCL/python-basics/README.md

 February 22, 2024

 ## Workshop Attendees
-Thank you for registering for the Programming Basics with Python Part 1 (Level 1) Workshop.
+Thank you for registering for this Workshop.
 If you need to cancel, please do so earlier rather than later to give others a chance to register.

 ## Ticket Cancellation and No-Show Policy: